TCodina/car-prices-app/README.md

 # car-prices-app
-This repository contains a simple linear regression model that predict car prices from certain car features.
+This repository contains a simple linear regression model that predicts car prices from certain car features.